xcore/sc_dsp_filters/doc/fir.rst

 -csv csvFileName     name of csv file, default response.csv
 ==================== =======================================

-One of -low, -high, -bp, or -bs must be specified.
-If you want multiple filters you need to run the program several times and sum together the coefficients.
-(TODO: allow one or more of those options, and sum them in the program).
+A single windowing function can be specified, if none is specified a Hamming window is used.
+The number of taps must be specified and must be odd.
+The corner frequency defaults to 48 KHz.

-The number of taps should be odd.
+One or more of -low, -high, -bp, or -bs must be specified.
+This creates a single FIR that implements the cascade of filters specified.

 The program outputs a source code file that initialises the coefficients table, and a CSV file that contains the response curves.